The Triangle Greenway Guide

 Tips for the Trail

 Our trails are generally open from dawn to dusk.
-To keep everyone safe, please remember that the speed limit is 15 MPH and it’s always good practice to yield to pedestrians and enjoy the natural beauty of the corridors.
+To keep everyone safe, please remember that the speed limit is 15 MPH and it’s always good practice to yield to pedestrians.